PlusNinetySix/GoFish/README.md

 # GoFish
-A program with bugs that needs to be fixed.
+A program with bugs that need to be fixed.